 Normally, the standard width is 960 px; however, even if the layout is made for the smallest screen resolution, that is, 800×600 px, the content will be easily readable even at a larger resolution.

-There has to be seamless continuation of patterns, textures and images to ensure a smooth viewing experience on screens with larger resolutions.
+There has to be a seamless continuation of patterns, textures, and images to ensure a smooth viewing experience on screens with larger resolutions.

 Fixed layouts score low on usability especially when the content is viewed on different screen sizes.